Home / Undergraduate Vacation Scholarship

 Applicants can monitor their application by logging on to the Vacation Scholarship Applcation Management System.

 To be eligible, students must be matriculated on an undergraduate degree programme at a university within the UK or Republic of Ireland and must not have graduated by the time of completing their Vacation Scholarship.
+Preference will be given to students who are in their 2nd or 3rd year at the time of submitting their application for a Vacation Scholarship.

 The Vacation Scholarships must be conducted in a Scottish Higher Education Institution or recognised Research Institution (the Host Institution) during the summer vacation.
 They cannot be held at an institution outside Scotland.